MiSTer-devel/C128_MiSTer/README.md

 - Automatic detection of C64/C128 .PRG files to boot in the appropriate mode.
 - Re-enable 3x and 4x turbo modes for 8502
 - Turbo mode for Z80
-- Currently not possible to change 1541 ROM

 ## Usage